 We are a tiny Artist and Chemist owned company, specializing in handmade supplies and materials for the traveling artist.
 Everything we create is held to the highest possible quality standards and made with obsessive attention to detail.
 We offer Artisanal Handmade Watercolors, Travel Watercolor Palettes, Hand-Carved Paintbrushes, Digital Paintable Projects, carefully curated supplies, and lots of information on our Blog.

 We are based in rugged Western Colorado.

-Every single one of our Artisianl Handmade Watercolors contains just one pigment.
-No pigment mixes means no color mixing surprises for you.
+Offering single pigment colors means no color mixing surprises for you.
 The greater the number of different pigments involved in a pan of watercolor, the less predictably and less cleanly it will mix with other colors.
 Every pigment displays unique handling characteristics, which become less discernable when masked by additional pigments.
-We leave mixing decisions up to you, which places the creative control where we beliebve it should be: in your hands.
+We leave mixing decisions up to you, which places the creative control where we believe it belongs: in your hands.

 When we say our colors are handmade... we mean it.

 Every batch of artisanal watercolors we create is made by hand using muller and slab, just like you see here.
 Using muller and slab creates a different physical environment than mixers, rollers, etc. This ensures every pigment particle is coated and suspended in our carefully prepared proprietary binder.
 This method also allows us to react to the pigment on our slab and make necessary adjustments.
 Natural pigments are dynamic, and carry different compositions and ratios of accessory minerals from batch to batch, depending on the precise location and depth from which a particular sample has been retrieved.